When Wit Topples Power: Srila Prabhupada’s Rabbit-and-Lion Parable of Dharmic Insight

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the parable about?
+What is the rabbit-and-lion parable in this reflection?